isamu/FriendlyEats-React/TUTORIAL.md

 In the next section, you'll learn how to retrieve data from Cloud Firestore and display it in your app.

-# 7. Display data from Cloud Firestore
+# 7. Cloud Firestore のデータを表示

 In this section, you'll learn how to retrieve data from Cloud Firestore and display it in your app.
 The two key steps are creating a query and adding a snapshot listener.
 This listener will be notified of all existing data that matches the query and will receive updates in real time.

 First, let's construct the query that will serve the default, unfiltered list of restaurants.